PelionIoT/ref-wem-webapp/README.md

 ### Adding sensors

 To add your own sensors to the web application, you need the following 3 items:

-* Resource name
+* Resource name.
-* Resource URI (Find in the OMA LwM2M registry)
+* Resource URI (Find in the OMA LwM2M registry).
-* Resource sensor range
+* Resource sensor range.

-There are 2 files that need to be changed to add the sensor to the web application.
+There are 2 files you need to change to add the sensor to the web application.

 The first file is `wem/settings/defaults.py`.
 Find the data struct at the very bottom of the file that looks like the following: